 Authentication

-The user can make accessing their Mapo Driver account easier by:
+The user can make it easier to access their Mapo Driver account by:

 - entering their email address and password,